 - After peaking at a ratio of over 5.0 in 2007, there has been a surprisingly limited drop in the ratio of average house price to average incomes.

 - The graph also shows that the average advance for buying a house has significantly increased.
-This is one factor in explaining why the average incomes of those with a mortgage has more than doubled in recent years.
+This is one factor in explaining why the average incomes of those with a mortgage have more than doubled in recent years.